 Is that good?
 Is it bad?
 Is it worth thinking about?

-If we expect our linguistic choices to have specific positive effects, that endeavor can fail if originally intentional word choices become absorbed by a culture to the point where they are synonymous with declaring oneself a member of a certain group.
+If we expect our linguistic choices to have specific positive effects, that endeavor can fail if originally intentional word choices become absorbed by a culture to the point where they become mere declarations of group membership.

 Words can lose their meaning.
-Anyone who cares about a social issue is well advised not to rely on words to achieve their goals.
+It would be risky for anyone who cares about a social issue to rely too much on word choices as a means to achieve their goals.